LeBenchmark/Interspeech2021/SLU/README.md

 In order to train a model pre-initializing parameters with previously trained model, use the option:
 ```--load-fairseq-encoder <model file>```

 This option is intended to pre-initilize the encoder as explained in the paper.
-However the system detects automatically if the decoder is the same in the instantiated and loaded models, and in that case it pre-initialize also the decoder.
+However the system detects automatically if the decoder's type is the same in the instantiated and loaded models, and in that case it pre-initializes also the decoder.

+At the first run, the system will read data and save them in a serialized version, containing all the tensors needed for training (and generation).
+At following runs the system will check if that serialized data exists, and in that case will load them.
+This makes data loading much faster, especially when using _wav2vec_ features as input. ** I'm going to upload the features somewhere and made them available to reproduce the experiments described above**.

 # Citation